KausTarafdar/Arbitor/README.md

 **Naming limitations**

-The gateway, so far cannot parse paramaters in the URL path, it is suggested to pass any parameters as query strings as those are fed forward.
+The gateway, so far cannot parse parameters in the URL path, it is suggested to pass any parameters as query strings as those are fed forward.
 Later versions of the application will look to solve this issue.

 ### Deleting a registered service